Brackeys/DevAssets/pages/guidelines.md

 - You do NOT need to credit this website or any person contributing thereto although anything that helps spread the word is always much appreciated.

-**Make sure that any assets downloaded from this site are only distributed as part of your creation and not as a standalone product.**
+**Make sure that any assets downloaded from this site are only distributed as part of your creation and not as a standalone product.
+Simply redistributing the assets is NOT allowed.**